BU-CLOUD-S20/A-Bare-Metal-Marketplace/README.md

 * Buying End Users: (Buyers) Desire this application to obtain temporary additional resources from other tenants.
     * Type X- Desire this application to quickly scale (industry)
     * Type Y- Desire to run applications when cost-effective (HPC)

+* Currency-Using Developers: (Devs) As currency systems are new to OpenStack, developing the system in a secure way that can be shared by multiple applications is a desired goal.

 Note that it is important to keep in mind DC tenants have some rationale for choosing a DC over cloud solutions, including security or specific resource needs.